5th IBDH Annual Symposium

 Dr. Barahimi is an assistant professor of medicine at the University of Washington with expertise in inflammatory bowel disease.
 She earned her bachelor’s degree and MD at the University of Washington.
 She went on to complete her residency in internal medicine and fellowship in gastroenterology at the University of Washington.
 In her clinical practice, she exclusively cares for patients with Crohn’s disease and ulcerative colitis.
 She is the principal investigator of IBD QORUS, a national quality improvement project that aims to improve the quality of care for patients with inflammatory bowel disease.
 She is also involved in clinical trials for new investigational therapies for inflammatory bowel disease.
 She is a member of the Crohn’s Colitis Foundation of America (CCFA), American Gastroenterology Association, American College of Gastroenterology and American Society of Gastrointestinal Endoscopy.

+Dr. Brian Feagan is a gastroenterologist, with training in Clinical Epidemiology and Biostatistics.
+His research focus is the design, conduct, and execution of large-scale randomized controlled trials (RCTs) in Crohn’s disease (CD) and ulcerative colitis (UC), and over the past 30 years, has been Principal Investigator in over 140 multi-center RCTs.
+His research has been devoted to the development, validation, and optimization of outcome measures to assess the efficacy of novel therapeutics in CD and UC.
+Dr. Feagan is Professor of Medicine at the Schulich School of Medicine & Dentistry, a gastroenterologist at London Health Sciences Centre and Senior Scientific Director of Alimentiv Inc (formerly Robarts Clinical Trials Inc).
 Brian G. Feagan completed a medical degree at the University of Western Ontario in London, Ontario, Canada.
-His postdoctoral training included residency in the Department of Medicine and a fellowship in Gastroenterology at the University of Western Ontario.
-A Fellow of the Royal College of Physicians and Surgeons of Canada, Dr. Feagan holds membership in the Canadian and American Association of Gastroenterology, the American College of Gastroenterology, the College of Physicians and Surgeons of Ontario, Crohn’s and Colitis Canada (CCC) and the European Crohn’s & Colitis Organization (ECCO).
-He is the recipient of the 2013 Senior Achievement Award from the Crohn’s & Colitis Foundation of America (CCFA) and Dean’s Award of Excellence in 2013 from the University of Western Ontario.
+His postdoctoral training included a residency in the Department of Medicine and a fellowship in Gastroenterology at the University of Western Ontario.
+A Fellow of the Royal College of Physicians and Surgeons of Canada, Dr. Feagan holds membership in the Canadian and American Association of Gastroenterology, the American College of Gastroenterology, the College of Physicians and Surgeons of Ontario, Crohn’s and Colitis Canada (CCC), and the European Crohn’s & Colitis Organization (ECCO).
+He is the recipient of the 2013 Senior Achievement Award from the Crohn’s & Colitis Foundation of America (CCFA) and the Dean’s Award of Excellence in 2013 from the University of Western Ontario.
 He has authored over 200 articles, book chapters and has also given over 900 invited presentations, at national and international scientific meetings.
-In 1997, Dr. Feagan became Director of Robarts Clinical Trials at the Robarts Research Institute, University of Western Ontario.
-His research efforts focus on the design and implementation of randomized controlled trials of therapy for inflammatory bowel disease.
-He has been the principal investigator on numerous large-scale randomized clinical trials.
+In 1997, Dr. Feagan became Director of Robarts Clinical Trials (now Alimentiv, Inc.).